Skip to content

 • Fluid: presence of subretinal fluid

-• Symptoms: photopsia, floaters
+• Symptoms: photopsia and floaters

 • Orange pigment: lipofuscin orange pigment